 - Salt.
 Just a bit of salt balances out the sweetness.

 - Butter.
 Highly suggest using butter to grease the griddle.
-It adds to the richness of the French toast.
+It adds to the richness of the dish.

-- In a large shallow dish or bowl, whisk up the egg mixture.
+- Make the egg custard.
+In a large shallow dish or bowl, whisk up the egg mixture.
 Melt 1 tablespoon of butter in a skillet or on a griddle.

-- Dip the bread in the egg mixture and then fry it up until golden brown, about 1 to 2 minutes on each side.
+- Pan-fry the bread.
+Dip the bread in the egg mixture and then fry it up until golden brown, about 1 to 2 minutes on each side.

-Serve French toast, warm, with powdered sugar, whipped cream, or maple syrup and fresh fruit or any other desired toppings.
+- Enjoy!
+Serve warm, with powdered sugar, whipped cream, or maple syrup and fresh fruit or any other desired toppings.

-Full recipe is at the bottom of the post.
+Full recipe is at the bottom of the post in the recipe card.
 But it really is so easy peasy!